graezykev/designgreat/docs/progress-logs/10-DESIGN_TOKEN_REFACTOR_PLAN_REVISED.md

 **B. Deprecate it** (simplify architecture)

-- Users import CSS directly from `lib-web-ui-design-token`
+- Users import CSS directly from `lib-design-token`
 - Less abstraction, clearer dependencies

 **Recommendation:** Keep it minimal, update to work with new namespace structure.